White Plains Hospital needs your cooperation to ensure that efficient, safe and considerate care is available to all.

 - Ask questions if you do not understand or need additional information.
 You are responsible for the outcomes if you refuse treatment or do not follow your care provider’s instructions.

-- Report any unexpected changes in your condition, including pain, to the responsible medical care provider.
+- Report any unexpected changes in condition, including pain, to the responsible medical care provider.

 - Be prompt in paying your bills, providing information for insurance processing and asking questions concerning your bill.

-- Give us any health care proxy or other legal document, such as a power of attorney or court order that may affect your decision-making ability or care.
+- Give us any healthcare proxy or other legal document, such as power of attorney or court order that may affect your decision-making ability or care.

 - Patients and families are responsible for the loss or damage to any articles or personal property.
-Protect or send home valuables and/or personal property that you will not need while you are in the hospital.
-This includes but is not limited to glasses, hearing aids, dentures, jewelry, and electronic equipment including cell phones retained by the patient in his/her room that have monetary value.
-Personal belongings of monetary value can be placed with Security for safekeeping in facilities provided by White Plains Hospital.
+This includes, but is not limited to, glasses, hearing aids, dentures, jewelry, and electronic equipment including cell phones and tablets retained by the patient in his/her room that have monetary value.
+Personal belongings of monetary value should be sent home by the patient family or caregiver, otherwise they can be placed with Security for safekeeping in facilities provided by White Plains Hospital.

 The staff at White Plains Hospital is dedicated to helping you get well and stay well.
-If you feel you have not been treated fairly or properly, you have the right, as well as the responsibility, to discuss this with the physician, the Hospital’s Patient Advocate, and/or Hospital management.
+If you feel you have not been treated fairly or properly, you have the right, as well as the responsibility, to discuss this with the physician, the Patient Advocacy Department, and/or Hospital management.
+You also have the right to voice complaints with the New York State Department of Health’s office.